Mike Mahood

 Michael Mahood (born November 11, 1975, in North Vancouver, British Columbia) is a retired field hockey goalkeeper from Canada, who earned his first international senior cap for the Men's National Team in 1995 against India in Italy.
 He went on to appear in 196 international matches including two Olympic Games (Sydney 2000, Beijing 2008) and the 1998 World Cup in Utrecht, Holland.
 In 1999 he was named to the World XI as part of the FIH 75th Anniversary celebrations in Alexandria, Egypt.

-In his retirement Mahood has become men's tailor in Vancouver, BC.
+He attended Handsworth Secondary School.
+In his retirement Mahood has become a men's tailor in Vancouver, BC.